olivar16/DFA-NFA-Transformation-app/README.md

 # NFA-Transformation-app
-Software implementation project for Theory of Computation Fall 2015.
 Takes formal descriptions of two NFA's and generates formal descriptions of their Union/Concatenation as well as a Kleen* transformation of the first NFA.

 How-to: <br>
 1. On your web browser, go to the following URL: http://olivar16transformer.herokuapp.com .
 Alternatively, you may download the source files and open home.html <br>